duke79/catharsis/random/silly_dude_tape_recorder.md

 *Tape Recorder* eventually meets *Silly Dude* one day and has something to say.

-`Tape Recorder:` Silly Dude, you only seen in black & white.
+`Tape Recorder:` Silly Dude, you only see in black & white.
 `Silly Dude:` Can you please elaborate?
 What made you think that?
 `Tape Recorder:` Umm...
 I don't like this question.
 `Silly Dude:` What do you mean you don't like this question?
 You said something about me that felt like a blame.